Spot test (lichen): C test

-P test
+PD test

-This is also known as the PD test.
+This is also known as the P test.
 It uses a 1–5% ethanolic solution of para-phenylenediamine (PD), made by placing a drop of ethanol (70–95%) over a few crystals of the chemical; this yields an unstable, light sensitive solution that lasts for about a day.
 An alternative form of this solution, called Steiner's solution, is much longer lasting although it produces less intense colour reactions.
 It is typically prepared by dissolving 1 gram of PD, 10 grams of sodium sulfite, and 0.5 millilitres of detergent in 100 millilitres of water; initially pink in colour, the solution becomes purple with age.
 Steiner's solution will last for months.
 The phenylenediamine reacts with aldehydes to yield Schiff bases according to the following reaction:

 Products of this reaction are yellow to red in colour.
 Most β-orcinol depsidones and some β-orcinol depsides will react positively.
+The PD test, known for its high specificity towards substances that yield K+ yellow or red reactions, has largely replaced the simpler yet less conclusive K test.
 PD is poisonous both as a powder and a solution, and surfaces that come in contact with it (including skin) will discolour.

+Some common and widely distributed lichens that have lichen products with a positive reaction to P include Parmelia subrudecta, which is PD+ (yellow) because of the didepside atranorin, and Hypogymnia physodes, which is PD+ (orange) because of the depsidone physodalic acid.

 KC test

 This spot test may be performed by wetting the thallus with K followed immediately by C. The initial application of K breaks down (via hydrolysis) ester bonds in depsides and depsidones.
 If a phenolic hydroxyl group is released that is meta to another hydroxyl, then a red to orange colour is produced as C is applied.
 Alectoronic acid and physodic acid produce this colour, while a violet colour results when picrolichenic acid is present.
 The CK test is a less commonly used variation that reverses the order of the application of chemicals.
 It is used in special cases when testing for orange colour produced by barbatic acid or diffractaic acid, such as is present in Cladonia floerkeana.
 Lugol's iodine is another reagent that may be useful in identifying certain species.

+Hypogymnia tubulosa is a lichen that is KC+ (orange-pink) because of the depsidone physodic acid; Cetrelia olivetorum is KC+ (pink-red) due to the depsidone alectoronic acid.